Afiya S. Zia

 Afiya Shehrbano Zia (Urdu: عافیہ شہربانو ضیا) is a Pakistani feminist researcher, writer and activist based in Karachi.
 She is the author of "Faith and Feminism in Pakistan"(Sussex Academic Press, 2018) and several published articles on women, secularism and religion.
-She is active member of Women's Action Forum.
+She is an active member of Women's Action Forum.

 Biography

-Zia got her master's degree in 1992, in Women's Studies from the University of York, England.
+Zia completed her master's degree in 1992, in Women's Studies from the University of York, England.
 Zia has a PhD degree in Women and Gender Studies from the University of Toronto.

 Zia is an independent researcher.
 From 1993 to 1997 she worked for projects on women and development in non-governmental, wrote papers and edited many books on women's issues.
-In Karachi, she teaches sociology in college and writes regularly for the newspapers.
-She is founding member of an academic group in Karachi and appears on different TV channels as commentator on socio-political topics.
+In Karachi, she teaches sociology in college and writes regularly for newspapers.
+She is the founding member of an academic group in Karachi and appears on different TV channels as commentator on socio-political topics.

 She has taught at University of Toronto and in Habib University for a semester, where she designed a course on Women, Work and Islam.